Skip to main content

 • Use of materials with high durability and equally durable methods for new construction, and prolongation of the large-scale repair work cycle

-• Reflection of NGO/NPO opinions in biodiversity policy
+• Reflection of opinions in biodiversity policy